ghik/kubernetes-the-harder-way/docs/05_Installing_Kubernetes_Control_Plane.md

 EOF
 ```

-Configuration options are not worth discussing in detail in this guide, but there are some interesting things to note:
+Again, configuration options are not worth discussing in detail, but there are some interesting things to note:
 * the security related options (certs, etc.) simply reflect the assumptions made in the
   [previous chapter](04_Bootstrapping_Kubernetes_Security.md).
 * the `--service-cluster-ip-range` specifies the range of IPs assigned to